Awakit/MediaBundle/README.md

                 cache_prefix: AnotherFolder/cache
 ```

 ###Providers
-For the moment only Image and File provider are available.
+For the moment only Image (alias 'image') and File (alias 'file') provider are available.

 ### Twig
 To insert a media in the twig, use the block with an optionnal filter name, defined in the liip_imagine.filter_sets section.